isaiaherb/reddit-analytics/README.md

 # Python Reddit Data Extraction and Sentiment Analysis (Streamlit Visualization)

+Notes:
-Note: This is a work in progress, data visualization is not final and can easily be modified.
-This repository also contains raw Python and SQL scripts that extract, transform, and load cleaned data from the Reddit API (praw) into SQL Server.
-The sentiment analysis is done using the VADER and FinBERT models and also includes a breakdown of the emotions contained in the comments.
-Before running, you need to have a Reddit account and create a Reddit app in order to get your credentials.
+- This repository contains Python and SQL scripts that extract, transform, and load cleaned data from the Reddit API (praw) into a SQL Server database for storage.
+- NLP techniques include topic modeling (LDA), sentiment analysis, and emotion analysis.
+- Before running, you need to have a Reddit account and create a Reddit app to get your credentials.

 ## Dependencies
 * pandas==2.2.2